inbravo/travel/september-2019/README.md

 *	This time Universe has chosen Spiti valley for me
 *	These days i don't need to prepare much for the rides, most of my gears are complete
 *	It 5 o'clock morning and this time i planned to ride in day light
-*	You see what you carry in your hearth and i see a very beautiful morning around me
+*	"You see what you carry in your heart" and i see a very beautiful morning around me

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_062313.jpg)